jledun/webRadioPlayer/README.md

 > cd ngFront
 > ng serve # option : --host x.x.x.x
 ```
+Then you can use @angular/cli to create and manage angular components, edit the existing components, ...

+Simply browse to http://localhost:4200 (or http://x.x.x.x:4200 if you've specified a host to ng serve) to see the result of your modifications.

+Angular project documentations is available [here](https://angular.io angular).

+The project also use @angular/material components, documentation is available [here](https://material.angular.io angular material).

 ## Update web UI on the server

+The folder ngFront hosts the development files for angular application.

+The folder front hosts the files served by the embedded web server of the main application.

+To apply your changes in the angular project to the main web ui, simply run :

 ```
 > cd ngFront
 > npm run build
 ```
+This command will build angular production modules and copy the result in the folder front.

 # TODO

+* implement i18n to make this app international
 * show mplayer statistics
+* add the possibility to search and order the library
 * improve search in soundcloud library (by artist, sort, ...)
 * create and manage playlist for soundcloud : a local playlist system while browsing soundcloud :
- * create a local playlist system
+ - create a local playlist system
- * server should play each title of the playlist
+ - server should play each title of the playlist
- * add title to playlist from soundcloud interface
+ - add title to playlist from soundcloud interface
 * improve image loading in Community Radio Browser and performances
 * add User-Agent headers for Community Radio Browser API.
 * check broken url in library
+* add and register a service file (init.d or systemd, the best would be both)
+* create a package for the most popular GNU/Linux distros.

 # Contribute